michalak111/wordpress-angular2/README.md

 # WPNG2

 A WordPress theme that runs off of an Angular 2 app.
+Built for the tutorial http://doppiaeast.com/article/angular-2-wordpress-theme-setup/.

 To use this as a theme, you must have the WP REST API version 2 plugin installed.